Ticketing and Registration Features for Charity Auctions

 4. Pre-Event Bidding Access Through Registration

 Smart ticketing and registration systems give donors early access to item previews, pre-bidding windows, livestream links, and table assignments.
+CharityAuctions.com platform data shows that events offering pre-event catalog access through registration see 75-80% higher bidder engagement rates and 30-35% more pre-bids compared to events without early access features.
 This increases engagement before the event starts.
-See pre-bidding options for live charity auctions.

 5. Registration That Supports Hybrid and Online Auctions